matejlednar/bootstrap-input-select/README.md

 - User can extract URL and set it to input field or set item name (value).
 - User can set full width (100%) or define own width.

-Easy to use, copy and paste small CSS and HTML fragments.
+Easy to use, copy and paste small CSS, HTML, and JavaScript fragments.

 ##CSS fragment
       .input-select .btn.dropdown-toggle {